FirebaseExtended/angularfire/docs/guide/synchronized-objects.md

 </div>
 ```

-In this example, we've used `$bindTo()` to automatically synchronize data between the database and `$scope.profile`.
+In this example, we've used `$bindTo()` to automatically synchronize data between the database and
+`$scope.profile`.
 We don't need an `ng-submit` to call `$save()` anymore.
-AngularFire takes care of all this automatically!
+AngularFire takes care of
+all this automatically!

-**While three-way data bindings can be extremely convenient, be careful of trying to use them against deeply nested tree structures.
-For performance reasons, stick to practical uses like synchronizing key / value pairs that aren't changed simultaneously by several users.
-Do not try to use `$bindTo()` to synchronize collections or lists of data.**
+**While three-way data bindings can be extremely convenient, be careful of trying to use them
+against deeply nested tree structures.
+For performance reasons, stick to practical uses like
+synchronizing key / value pairs that aren't changed simultaneously by several users.
+Do not try to
+use `$bindTo()` to synchronize collections or lists of data.**

-# Working with Primitives
+## Working With Primitives

 Consider the following data structure in Firebase: